cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 **STACK DEPLOYMENT**

 If you want to spin up this agent as part of a stack, do the following:
-- Copy the contents of `config/properties.yaml_stack` into `config/properties.yaml`, inserting the name of your stack and the desired namespaces.
 - Build the image by issuing `docker compose build` in this folder.
 Do not start the container.
 - Copy the `json` file from the `stack-manager-input-config` folder into the `inputs/config/services` folder of the stack manager, adjusting the absolute path of the bind mounts as required.
-Do note that this agent requires the `data` bind mount to have a nested `ifc` and `glb` folder, where the IFC model must be placed in the `ifc` folder.
+    - Do note that this agent requires the `data` bind mount to have a nested `ifc` and `glb` folder, where the IFC model must be placed in the `ifc` folder.
 It is not recommended to target the same bind mount as the other IFC agents.
+    - The `config` bind mount MUST have a `properties.yaml` containing the contents of `config/properties.yaml_stack`.
+Please edit the contents with the name of your stack and desired namespaces.
 - Start the stack manager as usual.
 This should start the container.

 ## 2. Running the agent